Chapter 2 - English and Civics Testing

-An applicant passes the civics test if he or she provides a correct answer or provides an alternative phrasing of the correct answer for six of the ten questions.
+An applicant passes the civics test if the applicant provides a correct answer or provides an alternative phrasing of the correct answer for six of the 10 questions.

 Failing the Civics Test

-An applicant fails the civics test if he or she provides an incorrect answer or fails to respond to six out of the ten questions from the standardized test form.
+An applicant fails the civics test if the applicant provides an incorrect answer or fails to respond to five out of the 10 questions.